 After consideration, it was determined initially that the Act would not attempt to cover watercraft and premanufactured homes, largely due to a need to first resolve basic issues in the context of a specific and limited framework, and because of some perceived fundamental business background differences among the affected industries.
-However, representatives of segments of both industries have attended Committee meetings and this question of scope is under continuing evaluation.
-Also, the Drafting Committee is maintaining communications with regulators and financers of all product industry segments, with a view to consistency and in recognition of the value of the experience of those parties with respect to certificate of title issues, and also in contemplation of the possibility of expanded scope at some later date.
+However, representatives of segments of both industries have attended Drafting Committee meetings and this question of scope is under continuing evaluation.
+Also, the Drafting Committee is maintaining communications with regulators and financers of all product industry segments, with a view to consistency and in recognition of the value of the experience of those parties with respect to certificate of title issues, and also in contemplation of the possibility of expanding the scope at some later date.

 Also, after consideration by the leadership of the Conference, the Drafting Committee, and Observers, this draft reflects affirmative determinations to leave substantially as is certain provisions of the existing states' laws.
 Perhaps most notable in this respect are title branding, which is diverse among the states in both substance and administration, "lemon laws," and laws relating directly to fraudulent activity, which are also diverse and combine local common law and criminal and civil statutory law.
 This draft requires notation and carry-forward of existing, known title brands, but does not seek to define those requirements.
-A section of this act (section 31) has been reserved for a possible, optional model provision if that is later deemed appropriate.

 In light of the diversity, current and probably future, in various states' electronic systems and capabilities and the administration of those systems, the Drafting Committee has attempted to avoid to the extent possible mandating or affecting the technical details of the states' electronic systems, as distinguished from the information legally required to be maintained and furnished by those systems.
-Consistency is being attempted as well with systems in use by law enforcement and industry groups.
+Compatibility is being attempted as well with systems in use by law enforcement and industry groups.
 Thus the goal of the draft is uniformity in information interchange and legal results, but not technology or specific operational procedures.